fcboucher/BBMV/Tutorial-BBMV.md

 fit4b=find.mle_FPK(model=ll_FPK4,safe=TRUE)
 ```

 In cases where you see an error which looks like *error in solve.default ... reciprocal condition number =*, you can try decreasing the tolerance used when calling the *solve* function, which we use for inverting the diffusion matrix.
-This can be done by manually editing the *prep_mat_exp* function in the *utils_BBMV.r* script
+This can be done by manually editing the *prep_mat_exp* function in the *utils_BBMV.r* script.

-Also, when you are comparing models with different shapes of the evolutionary potential, remember to check that complex models should always have a higher likelihood than simpler models (which are nested within the complex ones).
+Finally, when you are comparing models with different shapes of the evolutionary potential, remember to check that complex models should always have a higher likelihood than simpler models (which are nested within the complex ones).
 Optimization of the model is difficult, and this kind of situations unfortunately happen...